e-EternalGraveyard-d/About-me-/README.md

-Welcome to the Graveyard System page!
+Welcome to the Flytrap System page!
 Before interacting with us, it's best suggest to go over things on here, on our strawpage or on our Patreon.
 Let's go!

 <img width="1001" height="177" alt="1000002682" src="https://github.com/user-attachments/assets/e67e5539-ad40-4456-aa76-ee66e81b3416" />